 But the fact is that often those watching don’t know what to look for—because drowning doesn’t look like drowning.
 To ward off a tragedy in the making, watch for these signs that someone is in trouble.

-1. A drowning person can’t call for help—she has to be able to breathe before she can speak.
+She has to be able to breathe before she can speak.
 When a person is drowning, her mouth sinks below and reappears above the surface of the water.
 There isn’t time for her to exhale, inhale, and call out.

 Children playing in the water make noise.
 When they get quiet, you need to get to them and find out why.

 Sometimes the most important indicator that someone is drowning is that he doesn’t look like he’s drowning.
 He may just seem to be looking up at the sky, shore, pool deck, or dock.
 Ask him, “Are you all right?”
 If he can answer at all, he probably is.
 If he returns a blank stare, you may have less than 30 seconds to get to him.

 Before heading out to the water, make sure you also know the signs of delayed drowning.